rojo-rbx/rbx-dom/docs/xml.md

 Positive infinity is represented as `INF` or `+INF`, negative infinity is represented as `-INF`, and NaN is represented as `NAN`.
 To be compatible, encoders MUST use these representations, including the all upper casing.

-Encoders should encode `double` values with at least 9 significant figures but they may elect to use less depending upon the property and their own needs.
+Encoders should encode `float` values with at least 7 significant figures but they may elect to use less depending upon the property and their own needs.

-A `float` with the value `0.15625` would appear as follows:
+A `float` with the value `0.15625` appears as follows:

 ```xml
 <float name="FloatExample">0.15625</float>